simsong/bulk_extractor/doc/announce/announce_1.5.6.md

  * The Reports list may now be refreshed using menu option View|Reports|Refresh, allowing new feature files to become visible.
  * Fields such as the Image File filename may now be selected and copied.
+ * The Media Image display now provides 64KiB per page instead of 4KiB per page.
+ * BEViewer may now browse to forensic paths generated using the bulk_extractor `-R` recursive scan mode.
+On Windows systems, attempting to browse to these paths incorrectly resulted in an error.

 1.5.2 Improvements over Version 1.5.0:
 ================================